 Services and Special Interests

-In addition to providing general otolaryngology services, Dr. Bradley specializes in reconstructive facial surgery for patients who have had melanoma and nonmelenoma skin cancer removal and need a surgeon to repair the defect.
-He also has a special interest in the treatment of sinonasal disorders (endoscopic sinus surgery and functional nasal surgery, including rhinoplasty), as well as sleep apnea surgery and thyroid surgery and pediatric ENT services including the placement of ear tubes (myringotomy).
+Dr. Bradley specializes in thyroid and parathyroid surgery.
+He also has a special interest in reconstructive facial surgery for patients who have had melanoma and nonmelenoma skin cancer removal and need a surgeon to repair the defect.
+In addition to providing general otolaryngology services, Dr. Bradley provides treatment of sinonasal disorders (endoscopic sinus surgery and functional nasal surgery, including rhinoplasty), as well as sleep apnea surgery and pediatric ENT services including the placement of ear tubes (myringotomy).

 Dr. Bradley has been a clinical instructor with the University of Washington’s Department of Otolaryngology-Head and Neck Surgery and with Veterans Affairs Puget Sound Health Care System’s Department of Otolaryngology-Head and Neck Surgery.
 He has also instructed residents from Virginia Mason Medical Center, Madigan Medical Center, has presented dozens of lectures, and has authored numerous articles and chapters for medical publications.